NECTOW LAB TEAM

 Postdoctoral Fellow

 Nachi received his BS and MS from the University of Notre Dame.
 His master’s thesis was on swarming motility of Pseudomonas aeruginosa in the laboratory of Joshua Shrout.
 For his PhD, Nachi moved to Albert Einstein College of Medicine, where he studied FGF signaling in the central nervous system in the laboratory of Jean Hebert and developed RNA aptamers specific for FGFR3, in collaboration with Dr. Matthew Levy.
-In the Nectow lab, Nachi is interested in studying circuit dynamics of the dorsal raphe nucleus and its role in circadian rhythm and hunger.
-He is also interested in developing novel viral and chemogenetic strategies to identify and dissect neural circuits required for energy homeostasis.
+In the Nectow lab, Nachi is interested in studying neural dynamics of the dorsal raphe nucleus and its role in hunger.
+He has recently identified a new mechanism through which the brainstem regulates meal timing.
+He is also interested in developing novel viral strategies to anatomically dissect neural circuits required for energy homeostasis.

 Nachi was recently awarded a position on an NIH T32 Postdoctoral Training Grant for metabolism research.